 Nests are set on edges of small ponds, on islands within ponds, or on marshy tundra near shore, in mossy vegetation or on gravel.

 Nests are shallow depressions in vegetation or gravel, seldom with lining (grass, algae, twigs, or feathers on occasion).
 Dimensions of the nest vary, averaging about 5.4 inches across and 0.7 inches deep.

 Slightly pointed.
 Rich olive-green with darker greenish-brown, irregular markings.

-- Chicks semi-precocial at hatching; may leave nest cup at one day old, typically stay on platform for several days.
-Covered in cryptically colored down.
+Chicks may leave nest cup at 1 day old but typically stay on the nest platform for several days.
+Covered in a well-camouflaged coat of down.